Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ## Setting up Source Link

 Debugging and diagnostics tools work best when symbols are available, typically the way to do that would be to ensure the PDBs are alongside the DLLs or, as I prefer, use embedded PDBs so they're quite literally in the DLL already.
-You can [enable Source Link experience in your own .NET project](https://github.com/dotnet/sourcelink/blob/main/README.md#using-source-link-in-net-projects) by adding the following optional items to the property group:
+You can [enable Source Link experiences in your own .NET project](https://github.com/dotnet/sourcelink/blob/main/README.md#using-source-link-in-net-projects) by adding the following optional items to the property group:

 ```xml
 <PropertyGroup>